 As noted above, this internship is designed to help people develop awareness, knowledge, and skills that will help them be a successful future graduate student.
 To help interns develop these skills, they engage in two activities.

 First, they attend weekly one-hour internship seminar meetings (on Zoom, a free-to-use teleconference app) facilitated by Dr. Hammer.
 During these meetings, students will (1) get to know Dr. Hammer and the other interns, (2) learn principles and strategies of social justice activism/organizing, (3) practice the active-listening skills that make someone an effective organizer and applied mental health professional such as open questions, telling your shared interest story, and empathetic reflection techniques, (4) and learn the strategies for creating a strong graduate school application and making a good impression during interviews.
-The Spring 2025 semester cohort of interns will attend the seminar meetings at [day of week and time of day TBA] from mid January through early May.
+Students are expected to spend up to one hour prior to each seminar meeting completing an assigned reading.
+The Spring 2025 semester cohort of interns will attend the seminar meetings on Fridays 4pm-5pm from mid January through late April.

 Second, they will attend phone banks organized by progressive non-profit grassroots community organizations (e.g., SURJ, WFP) where they will put their social justice activism and active-listening skills into action to help create a more just world.
 Dr. Hammer has volunteered with these organizations and can personally vouch for the high quality of these organizations’ phone banks.
 Volunteer shifts at these phone banks typically are typically 2 or 3 hours long and occur weekday evenings or weekend afternoons (Eastern Time).
 Interns are asked to complete a minimum of 15 hours of phone banking over the course of the internship.